TWUOnline/multi-access/pages/02.learning-design/09.quality/default.md

 # What Makes a Quality Online Course at TWU?

-Trinity Western University is recognized for its unwavering commitment to excellence in teaching and learning.
+Trinity Western University is recognized for its commitment to excellence in teaching and learning.
 As you navigate through this section of our website, we invite you to explore and gain valuable insights into the nature of TWU Online courses.

-Built upon a robust quality framework, our online courses have been meticulously designed to provide an engaging and enriching educational experience.
+Built upon a robust quality framework, our online courses are designed to provide an engaging and enriching educational experience.
 We focus on three essential pillars: structure, connection, and inclusion.

 **STRUCTURE**: Our courses are thoughtfully crafted within a well-organized learning environment.
 Learners benefit from clear instructions, well-defined expectations, and intuitive navigation, ensuring a seamless and structured learning journey.

 **CONNECTION**: We prioritize meaningful connections within our online courses.
 Learners have opportunities to engage with instructors, foster a sense of community with fellow students, and actively interact with course content in ways that promote deep understanding and engagement.

 **INCLUSION**: Our commitment to inclusion is at the heart of our online courses.
 We strive to create an accessible and supportive learning environment that embraces diversity, promotes cultural responsiveness, and nurtures a sense of belonging for all learners.

-Throughout the following sections, you will discover examples and practical suggestions that demonstrate how our courses effectively integrate these principles.
-Whether you are an instructor seeking inspiration for course design or simply interested in gaining insights into the TWU Online experience, we are confident that you will find valuable information to suit your interests and needs.

 We invite you to delve into the sections below to gain a comprehensive understanding of how Trinity Western University approaches online course design, fosters connections, and cultivates an inclusive and welcoming learning environment for all participants.